AdobeDocs/commerce-extensibility/src/pages/app-development/app-development-comparison.md

 - [Integrating third-party modules](#integrating-third-party-modules)
 - [Services Comparison](./services-comparison.md)

+The in-process extensibility model has many disadvantages, such as increased maintenance costs, reduced software stability, and increased AC server overload.
+These disadvantages along with the increased business complexity and technology stack, we recommend using the out-of-process model whenever possible.

 ## Coding conventions

 Coding conventions are a set of guidelines that define how developers write and format code.
 This section highlights the differences in coding conventions between Commerce and App Builder.